enyioman/project16/project16.md

 ![Terraform init](./media/tfinit.png)

-- Run the below commands to improve the format of the code:
+- Run the below commands to improve the format and validate the code:

 ```
 terraform fmt